 In order that the bowler doesn’t gain an unfair advantage, there are certain safeguards in place for the batsman.
-A no ball will be called if, in the umpire’s opinion, an illegal delivery has been sent down.
+A no ball will be called and signalled if, in the umpire’s opinion, an illegal delivery has been sent down.

 There are a number of ways in which a delivery can be called illegal and be declared a no ball.
 The most common of these relates to the front foot law.